eurostat/GeoDiff/geodiff_format/README.md

 ## Contribution

-For any suggestion, feel free to [start a discussion](https://github.com/eurostat/GeoDiff/issues/new).
+For any suggestion, feel free to [start a discussion](https://github.com/eurostat/GeoDiff/issues/new) or edit this page.